Jackson Hole Fly Fishing Guides

 Specialty: Enjoys turning guests onto the sport of fly fishing in one of the country’s most beautiful places.

 Walt has been an avid participant the last 10 years in the Jackson Hole One Fly competition.
 He has also worked with the Wounded Warriors and Casting for the Cure projects.
 Walt’s calm demeanor and attention to detail make him a natural fly fishing teacher.
-In the winter he doubles as a part-time ski instructor at Jackson Hole Mountain Resort and works as a full-time ski patroller at Snow King Resort.
-He is a certified EMT and wilderness responder.
+In the winter he doubles as a part-time ski instructor at Jackson Hole Mountain Resort and is a certified EMT/wilderness responder.
+In 2022, Walt will complete his training to be an instructor in the outdoor medical field and is GTFF’s safety officer.